lemon07r/pampax/README_FOR_AGENTS.md

 ## Strategy

-Use PAMPA as your project memory.
+Use PAMPAX as your project memory.
 Search before creating, keep updated after changes, and leverage existing knowledge to avoid code duplication.
 ```

 ## 🧠 Essential Workflow for AI Agents